 Since publishing her first play at age seventeen, Melbourne-based writer Alex (Lee) Miles has worked across theatre, television and advertising, and under the alluring penname H.I.
 Larry for eight children’s books in the Zac Power series.

-When I’m not at the desk, you’ll find me hanging out with my hubby Paul and our son, the gorgeous George, or speaking in schools.
+When she’s not at the desk, you’ll find Alex hanging out with her husband Paul and their sons, George and Freddy, or speaking in schools.

 Q&A with Alex